jhnwoo-dev/readme-generator/README.md

 ## Questions

-For any questions regarding this project, feel free to reach out to the email below: jhnguyen99@gmail.com
+For any questions regarding this project, feel free to reach out to the email linked: jhnguyen99@gmail.com